rl-institut/open_plan/docs/view_components/energy_system_sector_selector.rst

     Properties:
         * id `es_sector_coupling_list`
         * each element is a list of two interconnected sectors
-        * an empty list means that all sectors are independent
+        * an empty list means that all sectors are independent from each other

 Actions
 ^^^^^^^